Euclid's Gift: Enhancing Spatial Perception and Reasoning in Vision-Language Models via Geometric Surrogate Tasks: Experiment

 \subsection{Comparisons on MindCube}

-As shown in \cref{tab:mindcube}, fine‑tuning on Euclid30K improves the overall MindCube accuracy of every variant in both model families.
+As shown in \cref{tab:mindcube}, fine-tuning on Euclid30K improves the overall MindCube accuracy across all variants in the three model families, with an average gain of 6.7 percentage points.
 It is also worth noting that models trained using Euclidean geometry datasets outperform existing spatial models (most of which are also based on Qwen backbones, but trained on a larger spatial corpus) in terms of generalization ability.
-For example, Spatial-MLLM trained the Qwen 2.5-VL-3B backbone on a 120K spatial dataset and scored an overall score of 32.1\% on MindCube.
-In contrast, Qwen2.5VL-Euclid-3B, trained with only 30k Euclidean geometric features, scored 38.9\% on MindCube, representing a relative improvement of 6.8 percentage points.
+For example, Spatial-MLLM combines the Qwen 2.5-VL-3B and VGGT~\cite{vggt_2025_CVPR} backbones, trains on 120K spatial samples, and scores 32.1\% on MindCube.
+In contrast, Qwen2.5VL-Euclid-3B, trained with only 30K geometric datas, scored 38.9\% on MindCube, representing a relative improvement of 6.8 percentage points.
 These results suggest that learning accurate Euclidean priors from a compact geometry course provides more transferable spatial knowledge than extending generalized spatial data alone.